PatrickF1/fzf.fish/README.md

 ### Customize key bindings

-`fzf.fish` includes a convenient wrapper for configuring its key bindings.
-It comes with command completions and is thoroughly documented.
-See
+`fzf.fish` includes an ergonomic wrapper for configuring its key bindings.
+Read its documentation with this command:

 ```fish
 fzf_configure_bindings --help
 ```

-Once you've found the `fzf_configure_bindings` command that produces the desired bindings, add it to your `config.fish` in order to persist the bindings.
+Once you've determined the desired `fzf_configure_bindings` command, add it to your `config.fish` in order to persist the bindings.

 ### Always pass some options to fzf